 From street food vendors to Portuguese bakeries, you won’t be too far from tasty bifanas.
 It’s a bite-sized snack with plenty of punch.

 7. Francesinha Sandwich (Portuguese Croque-Madame)

 Many of the world’s most beloved sandwiches boast some truly incredible flavors.
 Francesinha is a Portuguese food that lives up to that mantra.

 This stuffed sandwich comes from Porto and was created by French chef Daniel da Silva.
 Francesinha was his attempt at adding a taste of French cuisine to Portuguese food.

 Influenced by croque-monsieur, Francesinha was first served at A Regaleria, a resturant in Porto, in 1953.

 Drenched in secret sauce, Francesinha is a beloved Portuguese food.
-It’s full of flavor and heart.
-You’ll struggle to finish it in one sitting!
+It’s full of flavor and heart, and you’ll struggle to finish it in one sitting!

 Today, caldo verde is commonly prepared for celebrations and holidays, but it can be found all year round.
-Portuguese love eating this delightful soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.
+Portuguese love eating this soup with a side of crusty white bread, and this belly-warming favorite is a food you definitely have to try.

-Grilled sardines are delicious in Portugal.
-Venture to restaurants by ports and fish markets, and you’ll be treated to tender seafood caught that very day.
+Grilled sardines are truly delicious in Portugal.
+Venture to local tascas or restaurants by ports and fish markets, and you’ll be treated to gloriously fresh and tender seafood caught that very day.